 Muscle cross-sectional area (CSA):

-Larger CSA correlates with greater force production.
-Muscle hypertrophy through resistance training increases the ability to generate force.
+A larger CSA is associated with greater force production.
+Resistance training can increase CSA through muscle hypertrophy, which increases the ability to generate force.

 Both myofibrillar hypertrophy (increase in contractile proteins) and sarcoplasmic hypertrophy (increase in muscle glycogen storage) contribute to CSA.